Ever came across a white stone-like mushroom growing out of the ground? You might have found yourself a puffball mushroom.

 The inside of an Earthstar is filled with brown spores.
 These mushrooms are not poisonous but are not considered to be good for eating.

-If you cut open a puffball like a mushroom you find and it has gills, do not eat it.
+If you cut open a puffball like mushroom and you find it has gills, do not eat it.

 The universal rule for identifying puffballs is: if it has gills, don’t eat it.
-If the inside is not white and sponge-like don't eat it.
+If the inside is not white and sponge-like inside, don't eat it.
+Normally puffball mushrooms grow in groups in fields so you can tear open one to identify, then find the rest.

 What If I Eat A Poisonous Puffball?